rolling-scopes-school/tasks/react/modules/graphiql.md

 ### Footer

-- Footer should contain a link to the author's github, the year the application was created, [course logo](https://rs.school/images/rs_school_js.svg) with [link to the course](https://rs.school/react/).
+- Footer should contain a link to the authors' github, the year the application was created, [course logo](https://rs.school/images/rs_school_js.svg) with [link to the course](https://rs.school/react/).
 - Footer is displayed on all pages of the application.

 ### Sign In / Sign Up

 - For the authentication you should use Firebase with email option.
 Please, check this [article](https://blog.logrocket.com/user-authentication-firebase-react-apps/)
 - Client-side validation should be implemented (email and password strength - minimum 8 symbols, at least one letter, one digit, one special character)
-- Upon successful login, the user should be redirected to the Welcome page
+- Upon successful login, the user should be redirected to the Main page
-- If user has been logged in already and he/she tries to reach this route - he/she should be redirected to the Welcome page
+- If the user is already logged in and tries to reach these routes, they should be redirected to the Main page

-### Main route - GraphiQL
+### Main page - GraphiQL
 - Editor
 - Variables section
 - Headers section